maxsitt/insect-detect-docs/README.md

 ## Citation

-You can cite this repository as:
+You can cite this project as:

 ```
-Sittinger, M. (2023).
-Insect Detect Docs - Documentation website for the
+Sittinger, M., Uhler, J., Pink, M. & Herz, A. (2023).
+Insect Detect: An open-source DIY camera trap
-Insect Detect DIY camera trap system (v1.1).
-Zenodo. https://doi.org/10.5281/zenodo.7503371
+for automated insect monitoring [Preprint]. bioRxiv. https://doi.org/10.1101/2023.12.05.570242
 ```